AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/updating-work-in-a-project/view-update-percent-complete-for-tasks.md

 product-area: projects
 navigation-topic: update-work-in-a-project
 title: View and update Percent Complete for tasks
-description: You can update the percent complete for a task in any of the following ways:
+description: You can update the percent complete for a task in any of the following ways - EDIT ME.
 ---

 # View and update Percent Complete for tasks